Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Preliminaries

-In semigroup-theoretic terms, an $A$-generated group $G$ extends an $A$-generated inverse monoid $M$ in the sense of Definition~\ref{def: G extends M} if and only if the $A$-generated product $M\times G$ is an $E$-unitary cover of $M$.
-It is clear that $G$ extends the $A$-graph $\mP$ in the sense of Definition~\ref{def: G extends mP} if and only if $G$ extends the transition inverse monoid monoid $\cT(\mP)$ in the sense of Definition~\ref{def: G extends M}.
-The value $[w]_M$ of any Dyck word $w$ in an $A$-generated inverse monoid $M$ is an idempotent --- this is easily seen by induction on the length $w$ and taking into account that $x\inv ex$ is an idempotent for every element $x$ and every idempotent $e$.
+The value $[w]_M$ of any Dyck word $w$ in an $A$-generated inverse monoid $M$ is an idempotent --- this is easily seen by induction on the length of $w$ and taking into account that $x\inv ex$ is an idempotent for every element $x$ and every idempotent $e$.
 Therefore, the free group $F$ extends every $A$-generated inverse monoid $M$.
 The \textsl{existence} of a \textsl{finite} $A$-generated group $G$ extending a given finite $A$-generated inverse monoid $M$ is less obvious, but still well-known and easy to see: take any representation of $M$ as a monoid of partial bijections on some finite set $X$, take any extensions to total bijections on $X$ (or on some finite superset $Y$ of $X$) of the partial bijections represented by the elements of $A$ and consider the group $G$ of permutations generated by these bijections --- then any such group $G$ of permutations of $X$ (or of $Y$) extends $M$ in the sense of Definition~\ref{def: G extends M}.
 In particular, for a given finite $A$-generated inverse monoid $M$ there is no canonical choice for a finite $A$-generated group $G$ to extend $M$ --- but there exist \textsl{definable} choices for given $M$.
 By this we mean that we could single out one of several concrete specifications that yield an unambiguous, explicitly definable output $G(M,A;\iota)$ for any given $M$, depending just on $M$ and the assignment of generators $\iota \colon a \mapsto [a]_M$ in an isomorphism-invariant manner even up to permutations of the set $A$ (in the sense that $(M,A;\iota) \cong (M',A;\iota')$ implies $G(M,A;\iota) \cong G(M',A;\iota')$).
 One obvious such specification uses the above recipe based on the unique natural representation of $M$ as a monoid of partial bijections on the set $M$ itself, and the direct product of all the extensions to groups that arise from different combinations of extensions of the partial to global bijections of $X := M$.
 (This is but one manner of replacing all arbitrary choices in the general recipe by explicitly definable choices and/or parallelisation of all possible choices.)
 The potentially interesting advantage of such a concrete and explicit specification with definable outcome precisely lies in its isomorphism-invariant nature, which in particular guarantees compatibility with internal symmetries.
 If, for instance, $[a]_M$ and $[a']_M$ are related by an automorphism of $(M,A;\iota)$, then that translates, just by isomorphism-invariance, into the existence of an automorphism of such $G$ that correspondingly relates $[a]_G$ and $[a']_G$.
-This fundamental feature, which is treated in some detail in~\cite{otto4}, relies on explicit definability, while `free choices' as in the general recipe above can break internal symmetries (so that, e.g., $[a]_G$ and $[a']_G$ could have different order in $G$.)
+This fundamental feature, which is treated in some detail in~\cite{otto4}, relies on explicit definability, while `free choices' as in the general recipe above can break internal symmetries (so that, e.g., $[a]_G$ and $[a']_G$ could have different order in $G$).